mr-shrayan/income_prediction/README.md

 income_prediction
 ==============================

-To predict the income of an individual after getting the input of different details about that individual such as age, workclass, education level, etc.
+To predict the income of an individual after getting the input of different details about that individual such as age, workclass, education level, occupation etc.

 Project Organization
 ------------